Medical Simulation Silicone - Anatomical Models & Training Phantoms (30)

 🌟 Safety & Certifications

-For prostheses and prolonged skin contact:
+For prosthetics and prolonged skin contact:

-- ISO 10993: Biocompatibility for medical use (e.g. Zhermack SFX, True Skin)
+- ISO 10993: Biocompatibility for medical use (e.g., Zhermack SFX, True Skin)

-- FDA 21 CFR 177.2600 & BfR XV: Food safety certifications that provide a good indication of skin compatibility (e.g. Wacker M 4600)
+- FDA 21 CFR 177.2600 & BfR XV: Food safety certifications that provide a good indication of skin-friendliness (e.g., Wacker M 4600)

 💡 Advice & Support